moonstar-x/old-server-setup/docs/discord-bots/gcs-variety.md

 !!! tip
     If you need help looking for the voice channel ID, check out [this guide](https://github.com/moonstar-x/discord-downtime-notifier/wiki/Getting-User,-Channel-and-Server-IDs).

-After everything is set-up, you can start up the bot with:
+After everything is set up, you can start up the bot with:

 ``` text
 npm start